EDCTP relies on external experts to ensure that only proposals of the highest quality are selected for funding.

 – Regular rotation of experts, consistent with the appropriate balance between continuity and renewal.

-The identity of the experts assigned to individual proposals is not disclosed; however, the list of all experts used by EDCTP is compiled and published annually on the EDCTP website (View list of experts 2014-2015, 2016, 2017, 2018).
+The identity of the experts assigned to individual proposals is not disclosed; however, the list of all experts used by EDCTP is compiled and published annually.

 Apply to be an expert

-EDCTP invites individuals to join its database of independent experts to assist with the evaluation of proposals and monitoring of projects carried out under EDCTP.
+EDCTP invites individuals to assist with the evaluation of proposals and monitoring of projects carried out under EDCTP.

 – Clinical trials of interventions (drugs, vaccines, diagnostics and microbicides) for poverty-related infectious diseases within the scope of EDCTP2